 The goal of the site OpenStrategy is to “connect you with the best tools to help strategies do their job.”
 Positioned as your go to toolbox for finding resources that will help you enhance your marketing skills, it delivers.
 There’s plenty to learn from on this site, you can check out things from tools that help with trends, social media monitoring, and creating content.
 Or, if that’s not enough, you can also read approved articles on growing brands, marketing, and what it takes to grow brands.

-If you’re looking for an epic guide to content marketing, this looks like it could be it.
-The team at Webris breaks down content marketing into four major areas and goes from there.
-In this guide you can find everything from how to start by creating amazing content to how to promote that content.
-The guide also has a great list of links and resources you can refer back to for further study.
-With this guide, you’re going to have a pretty epic tool to boost your content marketing.
+If you’re looking for an epic guide to content marketing geared for startups, this looks like it could be it.
+The team at Press Farm breaks down content marketing into step by step instructions and goes from there.
+In this guide, you can find everything from how to start by creating amazing content to how to use visual content.
+The guide also has advice on how to create evergreen content and content promotion tips.
+With this guide, you’re going to have a pretty epic resource to boost your content marketing.

-Pitching via cold email outreach can be a tedious, and let’s face it, not that enjoyable of a task that can have a low return on investment.
-That’s what ReplyApp tries to help solve, by saving you quite a bit of time and effort.
-So how do they do that?
+Pitching via cold email outreach can be tedious.
+And let’s face it, not that enjoyable.
+It’s a task that can have a low return on investment.
+That’s what Reply.io tries to help solve, by saving you quite a bit of time and effort.
+Use it for both inbound and outbound sales, fundraising, biz dev, and even recruiting.
+So how does it work?
 Simple by tapping into automation.
 First, you set up a sequence of emails (including automated replies), any replies you get will appear right in your inbox, and finally you can get detailed analytics to see what’s working.

 We all know that agile teams work on a sprint, but the fact of the matter is, content marketing can be more of a marathon at times, making it hard to see a way to meld the two together.
 But, there is a way to make it work, it’s the technique called parallel content marketing sprints.
 In this method, there are two different teams that follow along parallel lines and focus on two different things, one team on just content and the other team on all other parts of marketing.